Skip to main content

 Therefore, the even mode impedance of either line will be given by:

-And the propagation delay per unit length for even mode signals is given by:
+And the propagation delay per unit length for even-mode signals is given by:

 Equations (13c) and (14c) clearly indicate that ‘Zeven’ is greater than ‘Zodd’.
-From theory, it is also known that ‘Lm’ is lesser than ‘L0’ and ‘Cm’ is lesser than ‘C0’.
+From theory, it is also known that ‘Lm’ is less than ‘L0’ and ‘Cm’ is less than ‘C0’.

-‘Zse’, ‘Zm’ and ‘K’ in terms of ‘L0’, ‘C0’, ‘Lm’, ‘Cm’
+‘Zse’, ‘Zm’, and ‘K’ in terms of ‘L0’, ‘C0’, ‘Lm’, ‘Cm’

-Using equations (12), (13) and (14), we have:
+Using equations (12), (13), and (14), we have:

 Some words about ‘Zse’

 ‘Zse’ is the single-ended impedance of either of the two lines in the presence of the other line.
 It is not exactly the same as the characteristic impedance.
 The presence of the second line somewhat reduces the impedance.
-The more coupled (or closer) the two lines are, ‘Zse’ will become a little more less.
+The more coupled (or closer) the two lines are, ‘Zse’ will become a little less.

 It is important to note that ‘Zse’ does not change much if the coupling between the two lines is not high.
-Or if we can make the separation between the two lines greater than the maximum of the conductor width or dielectric height between the signal layer and the closest ground/reference plane.
+Or if we can make the separation between the two lines greater than the maximum conductor width or dielectric height between the signal layer and the closest ground/reference plane.

-i.e. ‘Zse’ is relatively the same if the separation is greater than the maximum signal trace width, dielectric height between the signal layer and the nearest reference plane.
+i.e., ‘Zse’ is relatively the same if the separation is greater than the maximum signal trace width, dielectric height between the signal layer and the nearest reference plane.

 It is not out of place to define a few new terms:

-‘KL’ and ‘KC’ can be called the inductive and capacitive coupling coefficients respectively.
+‘KL’ and ‘KC’ can be called the inductive and capacitive coupling coefficients, respectively.
 Using these, we can write equation (15) as:

 If we compare Equation (18a) with (8a) and (18b) with (10a), it is easy to conclude that: